The English Translation Award

 A Special Gift Initiative by the Wellesley Club UK

 At the Wellesley Club UK’s celebration of its 45th anniversary, which also marked the European launch of the Wellesley Effect Campaign, a group of alums suggested the Club make a special gift to the College to support the Campaign's goals.
-The Club board loved the idea, and set out to research appropriate funding opportunities.
-We are now pleased to announce that we will fund the new English Translation Award.
+The Club board loved the idea, and researched appropriate funding opportunities.
+The outcome of this process was to fund the new English Translation Award.

 This Award initiative supports two key pillars of the Campaign: Intellectual community and 21st-century impact.
 We felt a translation award was a particularly apt gift for our Club: many of our members are based in London, a global city, and we come from many different nations and speak a wide range of languages.

 The Club's goal is to raise a total of $10,000 by the end of 2019, when the Campaign wraps up.
 The Club itself will match-fund contributions up to a total of $2,000.
 All gifts will count towards the Campaign.

 Wellesley College professors Yu Jin Ko and Larry Rosenwald have been spearheading the English Translation Prize.
 They are delighted by the Wellesley Club UK's interest in raising funds to extend the prize’s scope.
 “The prestige of translations and translation theory is increasing in the larger intellectual world, becoming more central and more widely studied,” explains Rosenwald.
 “The funding for the award could not be arriving at a more opportune moment.
 The growing student interest in translation is matched by a growing faculty interest.
 When we teach courses on translation, and look to our colleagues for guest lectures, we have a happy abundance of choice, and worry not about finding people with an interest but about how to choose from among the many colleagues by whom that interest is shared.”